kyma-project/kyma/docs/02-get-started/08-enable-disable-upgrade-kyma-module.md

 title: Enable, disable and upgrade a Kyma module
 ---

-This guide shows how to quickly install, uninstall or remove Kyma with specific modules.
+This guide shows how to quickly install, uninstall or upgrade Kyma with specific modules.
 To see the list of all available and planned Kyma modules, go to the [Kyma modules](../README.md#kyma-modules).

 > **NOTE:** This guide describes installation of a standalone Kyma with specific modules, and not how to enable modules in SAP BTP, Kyma runtime (SKR).